Showers for Professional Drivers:

 Assuming that you have room in the waste tank, a portable toilet can serve nicely as a disposal unit for your waste "sink bath" water.

 Some owner-operators may have fancy trucks with stalls built in.
 This can be very convenient.
 Since we're not familiar with how these units work, we wonder:

-We have begun the process of reviewing showers at truck stops based on some objective observations and our own set of expectations.
-Just as we expect that 12-volt appliances should be manufactured to the same level of quality that 120-volt household appliances are, so we believe that truck stop showers should be built, cleaned and maintained to the same quality that a household bathroom is.
-After all, their use is being paid for and drivers deserve good quality facilities and amenities.
+We have reviewed many shower facilities at truck stops based on some objective observations and our own set of expectations -- and encourage truckers to review them, especially if you believe that these facilities should be built, cleaned and maintained to the same quality that a household bathroom is.

 For a list of the showers we have reviewed so far, please see our truck stop page.

 Money saving tip: Assuming that you shower on the road at least twice a week and that the cost of the service is $10, you can save $20 a week by using the shower credit or driver reward points.
 Over the course of a year, you would save over $1,000.